chaoss/grimoirelab-tutorial/before-you-start/what-is-grimoirelab.md

 For GrimoireLab, any system that stores data that could be relevant for analyzing software development is a software development repositories.

 Let´s now visit the main functionalities provided by GrimoireLab.
+The chapter [GrimoireLab architecture](../grimoirelab/intro.md) shows how the different components in GrimoireLab are combined to provide these functionalities.

 ### Data retrieval